google.com, pub-4561644558305997, DIRECT, f08c47fec0942fa0 G-TPF18MCD2Y

 Three Card Poker Strategy

-When it comes to Three Card Poker, I only want to play at a table that offers the 6th Card betting option.
+When it comes to Three Card Poker, I prefer to play at a table that offers the 6 Card Bonus option.
 Most do, but not all.

-The payouts shown on this page are common but can vary.
-For example, many casinos have lowered Flush payouts for Pair Plus wagers to 3-1 from 4-1.
+The payouts shown on this page are common but may vary.
+For example, most casinos have lowered Flush payouts for PAIR PLUS wagers to 3-1 from 4-1, so that's what we show below.
 Double check the pay tables wherever you are so that you're fully aware of what you're getting yourself into.

-The key to winning big with Three Card Poker is the PAIR PLUS wager, which returns the following:
+The most reliable key to winning big when playing Three Card Poker is the PAIR PLUS wager, which returns the following:

 HAND